 Included: your guide and a drink during the break in the Oude Haven.

 Necessary: healthy legs (OV-chipcard if you need to get back to your car or train).

-This English version is only available for group bookings.
+The English spoken walk is only available for group bookings from 6 persons or more.
 For more information please contact me here.